Family historians, hooked on stories

 Instead of examining platforms for features and specifications, we focus on stories to be told and audiences to engage.
 At Projectkin, platforms, tools, and hacks are shared like tips between cooks. 👩🍳 👨🏼🍳.

 Once a good solution is found, members share it with the community as a specific, how-to project “recipe.”
 These recipes follow a consistent template that anyone can understand, with ingredients, tips, and lessons learned.
-Using the Chat platform here on substack, community members can add comments and expand on them — perhaps even adding innovations.
+Using the Chat platform here on Substack, community members can add comments and expand on them—perhaps even adding innovations.

 What you won’t find.